 Online shopping statistics are the best indicator of the ecommerce world in 2021.
 Every year, the number of internet users grows.
 This means that the potential number of buyers increases as well.
 Besides this, online shopping tools and online shopping trends are constantly evolving to offer new incentives to consumers.
 If there’s one thing that consumers love, it’s a convenient shopping process, and online shopping is getting more convenient by the hour.

-In 2020, we had a global pandemic that forced people to stay indoors and, for the time being, avoid in-person retail.
-In other words, while the majority of other industries plummeted, ecommerce thrived, especially in specific niches and industries.
-So, what are some of the most relevant online shopping statistics in 2020?
+Since 2020, we have been forced to stay indoors more and, for the time being, avoid in-person retail as much as possible.
+In other words, while the majority of other industries are in dire straits, ecommerce is thriving, especially in specific niches and industries.
+So, what are some of the most relevant online shopping statistics for 2021?
 Let’s find out!

 - About 87% of all shopping instances begin online.

 - 49.2% of ecommerce sales in 2020 were completed via mobile devices.

 - By 2023, ecommerce revenue in the USA is expected to reach $740 billion.

 - In 2020, the value of online retail sales in the UK was almost £100 billion.

 1. By the end of 2021, ecommerce sales are expected to reach $4.9 trillion.

 In the last several years, there has been notable growth in ecommerce.
 In 2014, total sales were somewhere around $1.3 trillion.
 This number is far from insignificant, but when compared to $4.9 trillion anticipated by the end of 2021, the difference between them is quite monumental.
 Seeing how every single year was more successful than the previous one, there’s an indication of continuous growth of online shopping.

 2. There are 2.14 billion online shoppers in 2021.